meagon/saltpad/docs/installation.md

 # Saltpad installation

-Here is the documentation you'll need to follow if you want to launch saltpad either for playing around with saltpad or using it on your production system.
+Here is the documentation you will need to follow if you want to launch saltpad either for playing around with saltpad or using it on your production system.

 ## Playing with saltpad